shnam7/gulp-build-manager/docs/plugins/writing-custom-plugins.md

 <i>builder</i>: Builder object currently running
 You may noticed that the parameters are almost the same as GBuilder interfaces except the slot.
 With slot parameter, you can see in what stage the plugin is called.

-Now, let's see an example:
+Now, let's see an example, a snippet from gbm.DebugPlugin source codes:
 ```javascript
 class DebugPlugin extends GPlugin {
   constructor(options={}, slots='build') { super(options, slots); }